WHAT WE BELIEVE: vision + beliefs

 The Bible is the final authority and trustworthy for faith and practice.
 It is to be interpreted responsibly under the guidance of God’s Holy Spirit within the community of faith;

-The Church is a gathered fellowship of regenerated believers, a sign of the coming universal reign of God;
+The Church is a gathered fellowship of reborn believers, a sign of the coming reign of God;

 The freedom to respond to the Lordship of Jesus in all circumstances is fundamental to the Christian gospel and to human dignity; and

 Being a witness to Jesus is the ongoing task of every Christian.